The tallest man-made structure in your state

 Minnesota: IDS Center, Minneapolis

 This all-glass structure has more to it than meets the eye.
-Minneapolis’ IDS Center stands at 792 feet (241m) – or 910 feet (277) if you include the communications spires.
-While visitors can’t access the full 57 floors, the multi-levelled Crystal Court at its base includes a tree-lined atrium, shops and restaurants.
-This urban park space featured in the 1984 Purple Rain film.
+Minneapolis's IDS Center stands at 792 feet – or 910 feet if you include the communications spires.
+While visitors can’t access the full 57 floors, the multi-leveled Crystal Court at its base includes a tree-lined atrium, shops, and restaurants.
+This urban park space featured in the 1984 film Purple Rain.

 Felix Mizioznikov/Shutterstock